 The hike to Horseshoe Bend is an easy hike beginning on Highway 89 about 2 miles south of the Walmart in Page, Arizona.
 The parking area for the trailhead is 0.2 miles south of mile marker 545.
 The hike is 0.5 miles long (the sign at the trailhead says .75 miles, Google Earth says .53 or so) and there is a hard to find small dinosaur track about 50 yards from the end.
 Thousands of people probably walk right by this footprint every year and never notice it!

-It's a 500 feet drop to the Colorado river here so be careful.
-If you really want to see the Colorado river here from the bottom you can book a float trip that comes up from Lee's Ferry!
+It's a 500 feet drop to the Colorado River here so be careful.
+If you really want to see the Colorado River from the bottom you can book a float trip that comes up from Lee's Ferry!

 To view the map larger please click on the box in the upper right corner of the map.